A Concise History of Southeast Asia

 Indian interest in Southeast Asia increased when India and China began to trade with each other in the second century B.C.
 The trip between India and China was not easy; the direct route was over the Tibetan Plateau, a grueling hike only the hardiest traders were willing to try.
 Alternatives by land were not much better: either a trek through the mountainous jungles of Burma and Yunnan, or a long roundabout path through barbarian-infested Central Asia.
 Indian merchants searched for a water route, and they found it in Southeast Asia's seas.
 The area with the most traffic, the Malacca Strait between Malaya and Sumatra, soon developed a problem in the form of local pirates, but overall this was the quickest and easiest way to travel between Asia's two main centers of civilization.
 An alternative to Malacca was the Sunda Strait between Sumatra and Java, but that added 90 days to the journey, with no port to stop in on the way; few sailors or passengers looked forward to such a trip.

-With the Indian ships came Indian culture.
-Because the currents and winds of the Indian Ocean change with the seasons, ships would often have to wait in a Southeast Asian port for months until favorable winds came, giving those on board ample time to meet the natives.
+Local geography helped in the spreading of that culture.
+The currents and winds of the Indian Ocean change with the seasons, so ships would often have to wait in a Southeast Asian port for months until favorable winds came, giving those on board ample time to meet the natives.
 Indian missionaries converted the natives to Buddhism and Hinduism, and soon the local rulers were calling themselves maharajahs and imitating the courts of India down to the smallest details.
 By the first century A.D., the coasts of Burma, Malaya, Thailand, Cambodia and southern Vietnam were dotted with Indian-style city-states.

 Late in the first century A.D., the entire lower Mekong region was united under a city named Vyadhapura.
 Only a Cambodian legend exists to tell us how it happened: according to this tale, one day an Indian Brahman (priest) named Kaundinya was directed by a heavenly spirit to sail eastward.
 After a difficult journey he reached the Cambodian coast, where a beautiful young woman paddled out in her canoe to greet him.
 At first Kaundinya was delighted to meet such a charming hostess, until he learned that she was Queen Willow Leaf, ruler of the country and daughter of a serpent god that was a personal enemy of his.
 When she declared that she would seize his ship and destroy him, he shot a magic arrow into her boat.
 The queen immediately realized that she was no match for the newcomer and agreed to make peace.
 Shortly after, the two were married, and their child became the first king of Funan.